 - Close Services window and try to perform the installation again.

-Solution 4 – Perform Disk Cleanup
+4. Perform Disk Cleanup

-- Select the system drive, by default it should be C, and click OK.
+- Select the system drive, by default it should be C:, and click OK.
 Wait while Disk Cleanup scans your PC.

 - Wait for the process to finish and try to install the software again.

 For more advanced clean-up we advise you to check some of the best tools to delete junk files that we selected.

-Solution 5 – Perform a Clean Boot
+5. Perform a Clean Boot

-- Press Windows Key + R and enter msconfig.
+- Press Windows key + R and enter msconfig.
 Press Enter or click OK.

-- Check Hide all Microsoft services option and then click on Disable all.
+- Go to Services tab and check Hide all Microsoft services option and then click on Disable all.

 - Now go to Startup tab and click on Open Task Manager.